Thank you! Your submission has been received!

 Parents shouldn't feel like they only interact with the director when tuition is due or an incident occurs.
 To build a program families are proud of, your presence has to feel relational, not just functional.

-- The "one detail" rule — aim to know one personal detail about every family.
-A sibling.
+Aim to know at least a couple details about every family.
+A sibling's name.
 A recent move.
-A spouse's work schedule.
+A spouse's new promotion.
+You will learn these as you talk with the family.
 Referencing it later communicates a level of attentiveness most centers don't offer.

 3. Train for Meaningful Conversations